-5. To put the retractor in the automatic locking mode, grasp the shoulder portion of the belt and pull downward until all of the belt is pulled out.
+5. Put the safety belt in the automatic locking mode.
+To do so, grasp the shoulder portion of the belt and pull downward until all of the belt is pulled out.

-6. Allow the belt to retract to remove slack.
-The belt will click as it retracts to indicate it is in the automatic locking mode.

-7. Try to pull the belt out of the retractor to make sure the retractor is in the automatic locking mode (you should not be able to pull more belt out).
-If the retractor is not locked, unbuckle the belt and repeat Steps 5 and 6.
+- 6. Allow the belt to retract to remove slack.
+The belt will click as it retracts to indicate it is in the automatic locking mode. - 7.
+Try to pull the belt out of the retractor to make sure the retractor is in the automatic locking mode (you should not be able to pull more belt out).
+If the retractor is not locked, repeat Steps 5 and 6.